cfpdx-401d5/cheat-sheets/Express.md

 Express
 ===

-## Creating an app
+## Creating an App

-Express app is created by calling the "required" express function:
+An express app is created by calling the "required" express function:

 ```js
 const app = require('express')();
 ```

+### Add Middleware and Routes

 Add middlewares and routers using `app.use` with optional mounting path: